Smart3DLiDAR/ICESat-2-Photon-Denoising/README.md

 Sample : This directory holds the test data in '.xlsx' format.

-Result : This directory stores the modeling results of the test data.
+Result : This directory stores the denoising results of the test data.

 The code is written in Matlab R2023a and Python 3.13.